 - Add all of the vegetables including carrots, onion, zucchini, green onion, cabbage, leek, and mushrooms.
 Cook until softened, stirring frequently, about 6-7 minutes.
 Add garlic, ginger, and Thai chile and saute for 30 seconds.

 - Add shrimp, clams, and squid to the pot.
-Cover and let the seafood simmer gently in the broth about 4-5 minutes or until the clam shells have opened and the squid is pink.
-Season with fish sauce, soy sauce, and salt and pepper.
+Cover and let the seafood simmer gently in the broth, about 4-5 minutes or until the clam shells have opened and the squid is pink.
+Season with fish sauce, soy sauce, and black pepper.
 Adjust seasoning, adding more fish sauce and soy sauce if needed.

-- Cook fresh egg noodles as directed on the package.
-Drain and portion noodles into 6 bowls and ladle soup on top with the seafood.
+- Cook fresh noodles as directed on the package.
+Drain and portion noodles into 4 bowls and ladle soup on top with the seafood.
 Serve immediately.

 Haziqah